jberkel/android-plugin/README.markdown

 is issued by the plugin when the same ID is used for different types of a resources; the type of resources retrieved by that ID will be unpredictable.

-##Building Java Android projects with sbt

-If you don't use Scala yet and want to use the plugin to build your existing Java app you can do so by adding the `PlainJavaProject` trait to the project
-definition:

-    class MainProject(info: ProjectInfo) extends AndroidProject(info)
-      with PlainJavaProject {
-      // usual project configuration
-    }

-This will change the defaults to the directory structure expected by Android's `build.xml` file and skip the Proguard optimisation step.

 ## Getting screenshots